 Secondary Market Research

 - More economical

 - Information from the past

 - May be time-consuming

 Secondary Market Research Example

 The National Consumer Study conducted by the Experian Simmons is a syndicated research survey that is sold to advertising agencies, college libraries, marketers, and publishers.
 The database contains over 60,000 data variables for consumer media usage behavior, 8000 brands, and 450 product categories.
 In general and aggregate terms, the database can provide a market researcher with a consumer profile of a product user, categories of heavy users, and identify target market preferences for magazines and television broadcasts.

 Helpful Websites for Market Research

-www.marketingpower.com - This is a website of the American Marketing Association that provides useful information to members on industry topics.
+Marketing power: This website of the American Marketing Association provides useful information to members on industry topics.

 Solomon, M.R., Marshall, G. W., Stuart, E. W., Smith, J. B. Charlebois, S., & Shah, B. (2013).
 Marketing: Real people, real choices (4th Canadian ed.).
 Pearson Canada Inc.